DataFire/Integrations/integrations/generated/zoom_us/README.md

       * state `string`: State/Province
       * zip `string`: Zip/Postal Code
       * create_time `string`
+      * join_url `string`
       * status `string`

 ### MeetingSettings
 * MeetingSettings `object`: Meeting Settings
   * alternative_hosts `string`: Alternative hosts emails or IDs.
 Multiple value separated by comma.
   * approval_type `integer` (values: 0, 1, 2)
-  * audio `string` (values: both, telephony, voip): Meeting audio options
+  * audio `string` (values: both, telephony, voip): Determine how participants can join the audio portion of the meeting
   * auto_recording `string` (values: local, cloud, none)
+  * close_registration `boolean`: Close registration after event date
   * cn_meeting `boolean`: Host meeting in China
   * enforce_login `boolean`: Only signed-in users can join this meeting
   * enforce_login_domains `string`: Only signed-in users with specified domains can join meetings
-  * host_video `boolean`: Start video when host join meeting
+  * host_video `boolean`: Start video when host joins meeting
   * in_meeting `boolean`: Host meeting in India
-  * join_before_host `boolean`: Join meeting before host start the meeting.
-Only used for scheduled or recurring meetings
+  * join_before_host `boolean`: Allow participants to join the meeting before the host starts the meeting.
+Only used for scheduled or recurring meetings.
   * mute_upon_entry `boolean`: Mute participants upon entry
   * participant_video `boolean`: Start video when participants join meeting
   * registration_type `integer` (values: 1, 2, 3): Registration type.
 Used for recurring meeting with fixed time only.
   * use_pmi `boolean`: Use Personal Meeting ID.
-Only used for scheduled meetings and recurring meetings with no fixed time
+Only used for scheduled meetings and recurring meetings with no fixed time.
+  * waiting_room `boolean`: Enable waiting room
-  * watermark `boolean`: Enable watermark when viewing the shared screen
+  * watermark `boolean`: Add watermark when viewing shared screen

 ### MeetingUpdate
 * MeetingUpdate `object`: Meeting object
   * agenda `string`: Meeting description
   * duration `integer`: Meeting duration (minutes).
-Used for scheduled meeting only.
+Used for scheduled meetings only
   * password `string`: Password to join the meeting.
 Password may only contain the following characters: [a-z A-Z 0-9 @ - _ *].
 Max of 10 characters.
   * recurrence [Recurrence](#recurrence)
   * settings
     * alternative_hosts `string`: Alternative hosts emails or IDs.
 Multiple value separated by comma.
     * approval_type `integer` (values: 0, 1, 2)
-    * audio `string` (values: both, telephony, voip): Meeting audio options
+    * audio `string` (values: both, telephony, voip): Determine how participants can join the audio portion of the meeting
     * auto_recording `string` (values: local, cloud, none)
+    * close_registration `boolean`: Close registration after event date
     * cn_meeting `boolean`: Host meeting in China
     * enforce_login `boolean`: Only signed-in users can join this meeting
     * enforce_login_domains `string`: Only signed-in users with specified domains can join meetings
-    * host_video `boolean`: Start video when host join meeting
+    * host_video `boolean`: Start video when host joins meeting
     * in_meeting `boolean`: Host meeting in India
-    * join_before_host `boolean`: Join meeting before host start the meeting.
-Only used for scheduled or recurring meetings
+    * join_before_host `boolean`: Allow participants to join the meeting before the host starts the meeting.
+Only used for scheduled or recurring meetings.
     * mute_upon_entry `boolean`: Mute participants upon entry
     * participant_video `boolean`: Start video when participants join meeting
     * registration_type `integer` (values: 1, 2, 3): Registration type.
 Used for recurring meeting with fixed time only.
     * use_pmi `boolean`: Use Personal Meeting ID.
-Only used for scheduled meetings and recurring meetings with no fixed time
+Only used for scheduled meetings and recurring meetings with no fixed time.
+    * waiting_room `boolean`: Enable waiting room
-    * watermark `boolean`: Enable watermark when viewing the shared screen
+    * watermark `boolean`: Add watermark when viewing shared screen
     * registrants_confirmation_email `boolean`: Send confirmation Email to Registrants
-  * start_time `string`: Meeting start time, in the format "yyyy-MM-dd'T'HH:mm:ss'Z'", should be GMT time.
-In the format "yyyy-MM-dd'T'HH:mm:ss", should be local time, need to specify the time zone.
-Only used for scheduled meeting and recurring meeting with fixed time.
+  * start_time `string`: Meeting start time.
+When using a format like "yyyy-MM-dd'T'HH:mm:ss'Z'", always use GMT time.
+When using a format like "yyyy-MM-dd'T'HH:mm:ss", you should use local time and you will need to specify the time zone.
+Only used for scheduled meetings and recurring meetings with fixed time.
-  * timezone `string`: Timezone to format start_time, like "America/Los_Angeles".
-For scheduled meeting only.
-For this parameter value please refer to the id value in [timezone](#timezones) list.
+  * timezone `string`: Timezone to format start_time.
+For example, "America/Los_Angeles".
+For scheduled meetings only.
+Please reference our [timezone](#timezones) list for supported timezones and their formats.
   * topic `string`: Meeting topic
+  * tracking_fields `array`: Tracking fields
+    * items `object`
+      * field `string`: Tracking fields type
+      * value `string`: Tracking fields value
   * type `integer` (values: 1, 2, 3, 8): Meeting Type

 ### Occurrence